darbyjohnston/dtk/README.md

 # dtk

-dtk is an open source library for building lightweight desktop applications.
+dtk is a library for building cross-platform C++ applications.

 Features:
 * Support for Linux, macOS, and Windows